Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/v_scenechange/examples/readme.txt

 address with the some delay and waiting for scenechange detection.

-SceneChange driver notifies the SAD with stream number(on which stream scene change has happend) with the help of callback function.
+SceneChange driver notifies the SAD with stream number(on which stream scene change has happened) with the help of callback function.

 Procedure to test Scenechange IP in Stream mode: